siran/writing/posts/The PNP Theory of Cause and Effect.md

 license: CC BY 4.0
 ---

-## Introduction
+# Introduction

-In standard formulations of physics, causality is assumed as a primitive ordering of events —time exists, and things move through it.
+In standard formulations of physics, causality is assumed as a primitive ordering of events—time exists, and things move through it.
 In the Point–Not–Point (PNP) framework, we invert this relationship.
 We propose that causality emerges from **Topology**: specifically, from the requirement that a non-trivial field configuration must evolve to maintain its structural